Discover Chile's Lakes Region, a Charming Place to Tour

 Parque Nacional Alerce Andino

-Following the Carretera Austral, 46 Km.
-SE of Puerto Mont lies this protected area whose name translated into English would be "Andean Larch National Park", because of the 20,000 hectares of this tree which once covered hundreds of thousands of hectares in this part of Southern Chile.
-Today there are only 42,000 hectares, protected by the Chilean State.
+Following the Carretera Austral, 46 km southeast of Puerto Montt, lies this protected area, whose name, translated into English, would be "Andean Larch National Park."
+It is named after the 20,000 hectares of this tree, which once covered hundreds of thousands of hectares in this part of southern Chile.
+Today, only 42,000 hectares remain, protected by the Chilean state.

-It is worth mentioning that the Larch Tree is one of the oldest on the planet, it can live from 3,000 to 4,000 years, grows only 1 centimeter every 15 years and despite this it can reach 50 meters high and 3 to 4 meters in diameter.
+It is worth mentioning that the Larch tree is one of the oldest species on the planet.
+It can live for 3,000 to 4,000 years, grows only 1 centimeter every 15 years, and despite this slow growth, it can reach 50 meters in height and 3 to 4 meters in diameter.

-In 1982 was created this Natural Reserve, precisely to protect these true relics of Nature, although the Park also includes other native species such as the Coigue de Magallanes, Coigue de Chiloe, Lenga, Tenio, Mañio and Canelo.
-Alerce Andino is open all year round although the most suitable time to go is Spring-Summer season, there are trails for trekking, the whole area is very rainy so you should take the appropriate precautions.
+This natural reserve was created in 1982 specifically to protect these true relics of nature, although the park also includes other native species such as the Coigue de Magallanes, Coigue de Chiloe, Lenga, Tenio, Mañio, and Canelo.
+Alerce Andino is open year-round, although the most suitable time to visit is during the spring-summer season.
+There are trails for trekking, and since the area is very rainy, visitors should take the necessary precautions.

 Carretera Austral (Chile's Southern Way)